 Certified Aging in Place Specialist (CAPS) Costs

 In order to maintain your Certified Aging in Place Specialist designation, you must complete at least 12 hours of building industry related education every three years.
+This is your ongoing Certified Aging in Place Specialist training.
 Incidentally, you can substitute up to two hours of continuing education for participating in community service projects.

-You can find the necessary forms for the Code of Ethics, continuing education, renewals and more at the CAPS Forms and Renewals page of the NAHB website.
+You can find the necessary forms for the Code of Ethics, continuing education, renewals and more at the NAHB website.